shyam343/REAL-TIME-AGE-GENDER-PREDICTION-AND-CLASSIFICATION-USING-MACHINE-LEARNING/README.md

 the visual information in images in a way that can be used for prediction.

 #### 3. Model Training and Evaluation :-
-In This Project here used HDF5 dataset that has more than 1000 pictures of male and female actors age from 0 to 100 , we used a Convolution Neural Network (CNN) with ResNet50 architecture to predict age and gender.
+In This Project here used HDF5 or UTKFace dataset that has more than 1000 pictures of male and female actors age from 0 to 100 , we used a Convolution Neural Network (CNN) with ResNet50 architecture to predict age and gender.
 We evaluate the performance of our model on the validation set and fine-tune the hyperparameters to improve the performance.